Essential ingredients of a valid agreement

 Making an unstamped agreement lawful in court

-If and agreement or document is found to be not duly stamped, the Section 35 of the Indian Stamp Act bars the said document from being acted upon by any public officer or a court of law.
+If an agreement or document is found to be not duly stamped, the Section 35 of the Indian Stamp Act bars the said document from being acted upon by any public officer or a court of law.
 The document will have to be impounded and thereafter dealt with as per Section 33 or 38 of the Indian Stamp Act.

 An agreement not executed on requisite stamp paper can be made admissible in evidence on payment of duty and penalty equal to ten times of the stamp duty, under section 35 of the Indian Stamp Act, 1899 (Thiruvengada Pillai v Navaneethammal & Anr).
-Upon payment of deficit and penalty the agreement will be deemed to be fully stamped.

 Collector determines the proper stamp duty